 The Fair Labor Standards Act

 The federal law that governs overtime pay is the Fair Labor Standards Act (FLSA).
-The FLSA requires that any non-exempt employee that works more than 40 hours per week shall get paid time and a half for any time worked more than 40 hours in that week.
+The FLSA requires that any non-exempt employee that works more than 40 hours per week shall get paid time-and-a-half for any time worked more than 40 hours in that week.
 The FLSA applies in the State of Texas and, therefore, Houston-area employers must comply with this statute.
 The characterization of employees as exempt or non-exempt is very nuanced, and it is best to speak with a business attorney at Weisblatt Law Firm, LLC before making that determination.
 Until you speak with an attorney, it is best to proceed with caution as to the payment of overtime.

 Penalties for Not Complying With the FLSA

-If you, as an employer, do not comply with the FLSA by failing to pay time and a half for overtime, then you are subjecting yourself to many harsh penalties, including:
+If you, as an employer, do not comply with the FLSA by failing to pay time-and-a-half for overtime, then you are subjecting yourself to many harsh penalties, including:

 • Payment for two to three years of unpaid overtime pay